gadarobale/alx-low_level_programming/README.md

-it is my first c programming
+hello it is c programming exercises